melexis/sphinx-traceability-extension/doc/usage.rst

     Defines the string labels for the pie chart.
 For source items without a relationship to a target item, the first label is used.
 For those with a relationship, but without a relationship between the second and third ID, the second label is used.
-The third label is used for items with both relationships covered.
-This attribute is optional.
+The third label (optional) is used for items with both relationships covered.
     The labels in the example are the default values.

 :<<attribute>>: *optional*, *multiple arguments (comma-separated)*